Thomas Johnson, The Translator's, Preface

 There are others who claim they can heal wounds using only dressings or incantations, and while some achieve success with simple injuries, more complex wounds require professional care.
 Those who trust these impostors risk their health and the welfare of others.
 It is the duty of wise magistrates to curb the activities of such frauds.

 Witches and magicians boast of their ability to cure ailments, but their methods are rooted in trickery and forbidden practices, undermining the noble art of medicine.
-Such individuals should be banished by law, as warned by Mosaic Law.
+Such individuals should be banished by law, as warned by Mosaic Law

 In contrast, the miracles performed by Jesus Christ and His saints belong to a divine realm.
 We must believe in these miracles with unwavering faith, as they showcase the power of God to heal beyond nature and human skill.
 We earnestly beseech God to protect us from unclean spirits and the deceit of the devil, urging us to aspire to heavenly things, anchoring our hopes and safety in Him alone.
 Amen.